Olivier Adam

 Olivier Adam (born 12 July 1974) is a French author and screenwriter.
-His debut novel Je vais bien, ne t’en fais pas (Don't worry, I am fine) was adapted into the eponym film.
+His debut novel Je vais bien, ne t’en fais pas ("Don't worry, I am fine") was adapted into the eponymous film.
 He also writes books for young adults, among them La messe anniversaire.
 Adam won the 2004 Prix Goncourt de la Nouvelle for Passer l'hiver.

-He grew up in the Paris suburbs and now lives in Brittany near Saint-Malo.
+He grew up in the Paris suburbs and now lives in Brittany, near Saint-Malo.
 He participated in the creation of the literary festival Correspondence Manosque.
 Also a screenwriter, he has participated in writing Don't Worry, I'm Fine (2006) and Welcome (2009).

 Biography

-Adam was born in 1974 and grew up in Paris with two brothers.
-He attended Paris Dauphine University, where he met his future partner Karine Reysset.
+Olivier Adam was born on 12 July 1974 and grew up in the commune of Draveil with two brothers.
+His father was a bank clerk.
+Adam attended Paris Dauphine University, where he studied cultural business management.
+This was where he met his future partner Karine Reysset.
+He first became a consultant to advise local authorities in cultural policy and participated in the creation of the Correspondances de Manosque in 1999 with Olivier Chaudenson.
+He then briefly worked in publishing, where he was a collection director at the Éditions du Rouergue.

+His first novel Je vais bien, ne t'en fais pas (I'm fine, don't worry), published in 2000, received critical acclaim.
+He was selected for the Festival du premier roman in 2001.
+From his third novel Poids léger (Lightweight) in 2002 and the purchase of the rights by Jean-Pierre Améris to make a future movie adaptation, which was released in 2004, he devoted himself entirely to writing.
+Following a meeting with Geneviève Brisac, he also wrote books for young people and led writing workshops in schools.
+In 2004, he won the Prix Goncourt de la nouvelle (Goncourt Short Story Prize) for his collection Passer l'hiver (Spend The Winter).
+In 2005, he left Paris to live in Saint-Malo, a town in Brittany, which he mentioned in Des vents contraires in 2009.
+He returned to the Paris region in 2014.